Unleash/unleash-client-node/README.md

 You can also construct the Unleash instance yourself instead of via the `initialize` method.

----

-⚠️ **Important:** When using the Unleash client directly, you **must** handle errors yourself.
-Do this by attaching an event listener to the `error` event, as shown in the example below.
-If you don't do this, your application may crash either on startup or at runtime if it can't reach the Unleash server or if it encounters other errors.

----
+**Important:** When using the Unleash client directly, you **must** make sure to not create new Unleash instances in request scope.
+Most applications is expected to only have a single Unleash instance (singleton).
+Each SDK instance will maintain a connection to the Unleash API, which may result in flooding the Unleash API.

 ```js
 const { Unleash } = require('unleash-client');